 Assuming you braved through that process, PostPay required you to set an initial limit for your package.
 Let’s say you set a maximum of 5,000.
 Should you surpass your limit before the day of, you’d have to go back to the shop and reset your limit.
 From then on I knew PostPay was not for me.

-Fast forward, 2020 and Safaricom have changed the PostPay game!
+Fast forward, to 2020 and Safaricom have changed the PostPay game!
 I’m actually considering the migration.
 Here are 5 reasons why.

 - The enrollment process is now super easy!
-All you have to do is dial *544# and select option 4 to Join PostPay or just use MySafaricom app to do so
+All you have to do is dial *544# and select option 4 to Join PostPay or just use the MySafaricom app to do so

 - There’s a variety of affordable packages to choose from: In the table below we can see prices ranging from 1,000 to 10,000 shillings.